deboradeotti/deboradeotti/README.md

 ### Hello!
 I'm Debora 👩🏻‍🔬 👩🏻‍💻

-I'm a Chemical Engineering student who is passionate about technology and coding.

 <!--
 **deboradeotti/deboradeotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.